tanimislam/covid19_stats/covid19_stats/resources/README_template.rst

      git -C covid19_stats/covid-19-data pull origin master

-* The ``testing`` subdirectory contains `Jupyter Notebooks`_ that illuminate bits and pieces of this COVID-19 tracker’s functionality.
+* The ``testing`` subdirectory contains `Jupyter Notebooks`_ that illuminate bits and pieces of this COVID-19 tracker's functionality.
 It also consists of `Jupyter Notebooks <https://jupyter.org>`_ that create output for the API documentation.

   * ``testing/covid19_excuse_gis_visualizations.ipynb`` shows output for the |engine_gis| module documentation.
   * ``testing/covid19_excuse_core_visualizations.ipynb`` shows output for the |engine_core| module documentation.